Code-Gale/song_conversion/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name](mailto:codedsinger@gmail.com).
+For any questions or feedback, please contact [Code Singer](mailto:codedsinger@gmail.com).

 Enjoy converting audio to MIDI with this tool!
 >>>>>>> 5f3a66d (Updated readme)